HenrikBechmann/react-infinite-grid-scroller/README.md

 Most of the time the `itemID` can be ignored.

+Also, note that the cache is reloaded with a new getItem function.

 ### `styles` object

 Create a style object for each of the elements you want to modify.
 The styles are not screened, though the RIGS essential styles pre-empt user styles.
 Be careful to only include "passive" styles (like color, backgroundColor) so as not to confuse the scroller.
 Do not add structural items like borders, padding etc.